More InfoCity of Palmer/Greater Palmer Fire Service Area: 907-745-3709

 In case of an emergency, a Knox Box allows firefighters faster access without costly forced-entry damage.

 The Knox Box itself is a high security key vault that is UL listed against physical attack.

 How do I install a Knox Box?

 Mounting instructions are included with your Knox Box purchase.
-Install the Knox Box no higher than 5 feet from the ground and near the main entrance.
-Once installation is complete, contact the Fire Code Office of the Central Mat-Su Fire Department (373-8830) to schedule a site visit and lock your access key(s) inside the box.
+Install the Knox Box no higher than 5 feet from the ground, on the front of building, near the main entrance.
+If installation is within the Central Mat-Su Fire Service Area, contact the Michelle Wagner in the Fire Code Office (907-861-8030) to schedule a site visit and lock your access key(s) inside the box.
+For all other service areas within the Borough, contact Casey Laughlin (907-861-8005).
 See the Knox Box website for instructions on proper mounting and the "hammer" test video.

 506.1.1 Locks.
 An approved lock shall be installed on gates or similar barriers when required by the fire code official.